digitaltembo/readings/_posts/2014-01-01-A-Feast-for-Crows-(A-Song-of-Ice-and-Fire,-#4).md

 ---
-title: "A Feast for Crows (A Song of Ice and Fire, #4)"
+title: "A Feast for Crows"
+subtitle: "(A Song of Ice and Fire, #4)"
 author: George R.R.
 Martin
 authorSort: Martin, George R.R.
 pageCount: 1061